 Use InstaScope on a regular basis to assess the efficacy of HEPA filters and verify when airborne particle loading has decreased to lowest extent feasible.

 Why is it important to have ongoing information about your air quality?
 Watch the video on particle resuspension to see how every day activity can regularly change air quality, increasing the risk of harmful airborne pathogens and affecting the efficacy of purifiers.

 intuitive app interface with cloud-based reporting

 Use InstaScope reports for continued assessment to learn more about your building’s indoor air quality improvement.
-Lower the capital requirements needed for improving HVAC systems by simply creating more effective air flow ventilation practices that are consistently monitored by InstaScope.

 curious to learn more?